HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Methodology

 \section{Methodology}

-We propose a training-free, inference-time acceleration method for end-to-end document parsers via \emph{hierarchical speculative decoding}.
-A lightweight document parsing pipeline first produces layout analysis results and region-level text predictions (drafts).
-The end-to-end parser then verifies these drafts in a two-stage manner: (1) The region-level local verification stage verifies drafts on the cropped region in parallel and aggregates the outputs into a list of page-level draft; (2) The page-level global verification stage performs page-level verification in a small number of multi-token steps.
-In the following, we first introduce this two\mbox{-}stage hierarchical framework in Section~\ref{sec:hier}, and then provide details of our verification operator in Section~\ref{sec:specdecode}.
+Hierarchical Speculative Decoding (HSD) is a training-free, inference-time acceleration method for end-to-end document parsers.
+As shown in~\cref{fig:main}, a light-\allowbreak weight document parsing pipeline first performs layout analysis and element recognition (e.g., text/table/formula) to construct coarse drafts for document regions.
+The end-to-end parser then verifies these drafts hierarchically in two stages: (1) a region-level local verification stage that verifies drafts on cropped regions in parallel, producing refined region-level parses that are aggregated into a page draft; (2) a page-level global verification stage that verifies the page draft with modest multi-token decoding steps to obtain the final page-level parsing.
+In the following, we first introduce this two\mbox{-}stage hierarchical paradigm in Section~\ref{sec:hier}, and then provide details of our verification operator in Section~\ref{sec:specdecode}.